-On the basis of the material collected, which had been extended into 1966 to a limited extent, a number of mechanisms (assumed constant) were formulated, whereby the manner in which the traffic would take place could be forecast, to a certain extent, at the chosen basic counting point.
-Such mechanisms are: 1.
-The percentage distribution of the annual average of traffic volume over 24 hours for a working day, a Saturday and a Sunday.
+On the basis of the material collected, which had been extended into 1966 to a limited extent, a number of mechanisms, assumed constant, were formulated, which facilitated to forecast the manner in which the traffic would take place, to a certain extent, at the chosen basic counting point.
+Such mechanisms are:

+- 1. The percentage distribution of the annual average of traffic volume over 24 hours for a working day, a Saturday and a Sunday.
 These hourdistributions were applied unchanged to both investigation years.
-For roads with separated lanes, on which a separate pneumatic measuring tube was placed in each lane, the hour-distribution have been established for both driving directions.

-2. The relative level of the annual average traffic volumes for a Saturday and a Sunday with regard to the annual average traffic volume on a working day.
-These two level-factors were applied unchanged for both investigation years.

-3. The percentage distribution of the annual average partial volume of goods vehicles over the 24 hours of a working day.
-The hourly distrib ution was applied unchanged for both investigation years.
-The volume of goods vehicle traffic on Saturdays and Sundays could be neglected.
-4. The relative levels of average daily volumes in each of the 12 months.
-These monthly coefficients did not refer separately to goods vehicle traffic, which was found to take place at the same level approximately throughout the year.

-5. The relative level of average daily volume in 1966 as compared to that in 1965.
+For roads with separated lanes, on which a separate pneumatic measuring tube was placed in each lane, the hour-distributions have been established for both driving directions. - 2.
+The relative level of the annual average traffic volumes for a Saturday and a Sunday with regard to the annual average traffic volume on a working day.
+These two level-factors were applied unchanged for both investigation years. - 3.
+The percentage distribution of the annual average partial volume of goods vehicles over the 24 hours of a working day.
+The distribution per hour was applied unchanged for both investigation years.
+The volume of goods vehicle traffic on Saturdays and Sundays could be neglected. - 4.
+The relative levels of average daily volumes in each of the 12 months.
+These monthly coefficients did not refer separately to goods vehicle traffic, which was found to take place at the same level approximately throughout the - 5.
+The relative level of average daily volume in 1966 as compared to that in 1965.

-The above-mentioned mechanisms have been established for a road sector studied at an absolute level, from two basic figures:
+The above mentioned mechanisms have been established for a road section studied at an absolute level, from two basic figures:

-1. The absolute level of annual average traffic volume on a working day on a given road sector in 1965.
+- 1. The absolute level of annual average traffic volume on a working day on a given road section in 1965. - 2.
+The absolute level of the annual average partial volume for goods vehicles on a working day, on the given road section in 1965, expressed as the average portion of goods vehicles in the total annual average traffic volume on a working day.

-2. The absolute level of the annual average partial volume for goods vehicles on a working day, on the given road sector in 1965, expressed as the average portion of goods vehicles in the total annual average traffic volume on a working day.
-The basic figures were obtained for the road sectors at the basic counting points from the above-mentioned counts.
-(Road sector in this connection means a continuous stretch of road, determined as a measuring sector for skidding resistance measurement.
-It is assumed that this road sector will display the same overall skidding resistance.)
-For the other road sectors a supplementary counting system was set up, with about 800 common counting points, during 1965.
-For this purpose Rijkswaterstaat, established on motorways, at each counting point, mechanical counting systems for two whole weeks.
+The basic figures were obtained for the road sections at the basic counting points from the above mentioned counts (Road section in this connection means a continuous stretch of road, determined as a measuring sector for skidding resistance measurement.
+It is assumed that this road section will display the same overall skidding resistance).

+For the other road sections a supplementary counting system was set up, with about 800 common counting points, during 1965.
+For this purpose Rijkswaterstaat, established on motorways, at each counting point, mechanical counting systems during two weeks.
 Alternatively for one week or for three whole days, visual counting systems were applied.